NeXt-Warning-System/project/updates/week12.md

 * Reviewing CV's to recruit test engineer with looking at interview w/c 01/03
 * Continue sign up/subscription, and find a location design research
 * Catch up between XWS & FWEP to discuss requirements and resources on overlapping message content work
+* We gained GDS Spend Control for XWS Alpha with status of monitor
+* we had a Project Board as part of the Governance on the initative

 ## What we’re planning for next week